Gunning railway station: Heritage listing

-Gunning station group is one of the best surviving examples of a small late Victorian country station complex with elements from the opening of the line in 1875 (when it was terminus for a year) through to 1913 when the last building on the site was added.
+Gunning station group is one of the best surviving examples of a small late Victorian country station complex with elements from the opening of the line in 1875 (when it was terminus for a year) through to 1913, when the last building on the site was added.
 It clearly demonstrates the changes from single track to double track operation in 1915 with addition of a second platform and more complex signalling arrangements.
-It exhibits a confidence in railway building and its importance in the development of the country by the scale of the buildings, particularly the station masters residence.
+It exhibits a confidence in railway building and its importance in the development of the country by the scale of the buildings, particularly the station master's residence.
 It presents as a reasonably intact site with all of the major elements still evident.
-The original station building was an early proto-type of standardised design in station buildings.
+The original station building was an early prototype of standardised design in station buildings.

-The Gunning railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

-The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.
+The Gunning railway station was listed on the New South Wales State Heritage Register in 1999 having satisfied the criterion: "The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales."
+It was assessed as historically, scientifically, architecturally and socially rare.

-This item is assessed as historically rare.
-This item is assessed as scientifically rare.
-This item is assessed as arch. rare.
-This item is assessed as socially rare.